HomeSmartMesh/website-hugo/content/docs/networks/nrf.md

 ### Protocol Overview

-The Home Smart Mesh project introduce an RF Mesh protocol which is a complete stack implementation to allow devices to communicate in a Mesh Network Topology.
+This project introduce an RF Mesh protocol which is a complete stack implementation to allow devices to communicate in a Mesh Network Topology.
 This protocol implementation is using the nRF SDK 15 it is using the Radio module through a modified Enhanced Shock-burst custom protocol.
 Implementations range from nRF24L01+ with an STM8L and STM32 to the nRF51 and nRF52 families that add features such as RSSI and bigger packets sizes.

 ### Protocol Description